windwish/SwBuilder/README.md

 ### SConstruct

-First you should import SwBuilder.
-Copy `site_scons` to your project, and write the following code at the beginning of your SConstruct.
+First you should import SwBuilder ,Copy `site_scons` to your project, and write the following code at the beginning of your SConstruct.

     from SwBuilder import *